How to Make, Store, & Care For a Homemade Sourdough Starter

 Making your own sourdough starter might sound like something only expert, artisan bakers do.
 Or hippies.
-Clearly, an average momma couldn’t do such a remarkable task, could she?
+Clearly, an average person couldn’t do such a remarkable task, right?

-Yes, she could.
-You could.
+Wrong.
+The average person could.
+In fact, you could.
 Making a homemade sourdough starter only takes flour, water, and a little patience.
 It’s much easier than you think and doesn’t require any special skills.

 And once you take your first bite of a freshly baked sourdough loaf, all crispy on the outside and chewy on the inside, homemade by you with your very own sourdough starter, you’ll be hooked.

-Homemade sourdough starters are also known as wild-caught starters because they harness the fermenting power of natural yeasts and bacteria present in the air of your own home.
+Homemade sourdough starters are also known as wild-caught starters because they harness the fermenting power of natural yeasts and bacteria present in the air of your own home and in the flour you use.
 This might seem like an intimidating science experiment at first, but it’s really a straightforward process.

 A sourdough starter is just a thick liquid mixture of flour and water that’s been fermented with natural yeasts and bacteria.
 When a little is mixed into bread dough, the starter slowly ferments the whole dough, producing delightfully fluffy loaves that are downright irresistible and superior to other breads.

 The best news about homemade sourdough starters is that yeasts and bacteria are pretty resilient critters.
 This is a problem with stubborn bacterial and fungal infections, but it works to your advantage with a sourdough starter.